blakesmods/web/apps/web/content/wiki/mysticalagriculture/blocks/infusion-altar.md

 ## Usage

-::alert
+::callout{title="Note" icon="i-heroicons-information-circle-solid"}
 Make sure you have <a href="https://www.curseforge.com/minecraft/mc-mods/jei">Just Enough Items</a> installed to easily view all available Infusion recipes.
 ::

 To use the Infusion Altar, you must first place it down in the world.
 Make sure the surrounding area is clear of obstructions.
 Then, you must place [Infusion Pedestals](infusion-pedestal.md) around the altar.
 The altar will show ghost pedestals in the world, indicating where you must place the pedestals.